 We all live our own story.
-But, often we get stuck in the little stories that fail to sustain us, or contribute to others.
+But, often we get stuck in the limited or false stories that fail to sustain us, or contribute to others.
 This is about a bigger story and opportunity for others to know who you truly are, who they are, and or can be.

 Stories are an ancient art.
 They have been around longer than the first book, or the world wide web.
 Everyone loves going to movies and watching stories, especially when they reveal something we can discover within ourselves.
-They develop imagination and empathy with the oneness of being human and alive.
+When we hear stories that are victorious, they are basically so because they remind us of what is true or possible in life.
+They develop imagination and empathy with the oneness of being human and fully alive.

+Thank goodness!
+Because our ability to voice stories is just about our profoundest gift!
 Make the most of what you're given, what you bring into being, and what you give back for yourself, your loved ones, and the world.
-That is a Legacy.
+That is a legacy.

 Each life is unique, sacred, and extraordinary - a legacy in the making.